Having to manage multiple clients, outreach campaigns, and teams can be stressful. But it is also usually a good sign.

 Also, make sure you’ve already invited your team members to collaborate with you on certain projects.

-That way, you won’t mix up prospects for Client A with prospects you’ve gathered for Client B, or prospects for a tech survey and prospects for a fashion roundup.
+That way, you won’t mix up leads for Client A with leads you’ve gathered for Client B, or leads for a tech survey and leads for a fashion roundup.

 Also, when it comes to creating your lists, you should have a designated pattern of file naming to keep everyone in your team on the same page..